 Want to check out my absolute favorite meat injector?
-Read about it here on Amazon!
+Read about it at Amazon.

 Although you can always season and flavor your meat with a dry or wet rub, a meat injector literally injects flavor into the meat by permeating the lower levels, well beyond the outer surface where rubs reign supreme.
 This results in a deliciously succulent and flavorful piece of meat that can’t be achieved with just your regular meat seasoning tactics.